 (c) reflect the community’s expectation that people who are in charge of animals will ensure that they are properly treated and cared for.

-[Section 3 amended by No. 35 of 2018 s.
+[Section 3 amended: No. 35 of 2018 s.
 4.]

 4. Act binds the Crown

 This Act binds the Crown in right of the State and, so far as the legislative power of Parliament permits, in all its other capacities.